Zero to 180 – Three Minute Magic

 Though The Yardbirds weren’t yet in the big-money league, we were making enough for me to buy my first really serious guitar, a cherry red Gibson ES-335, the instrument of my dreams, of which the Kay had been but a poor imitation.
 Throughout my life I chose a lot of my guitars because of the other people who played them, and this was like the one Freddy King played.
 It was the first of a new era of guitars, where were thin and semi-acoustic.
 They were both a “rock guitar” and a “blues guitar,” which you could play, if necessary, without amplification and still hear them.

 In the UK, “Hide Away” was issued on Parlophone.
-A contributor on the 45Cat website posted this rather dramatic (and hilarious) review of the “Hideaway” single by future “Shindig” TV show producer, Jack Good, from the 13 May 1961 edition of Disc magazine:
+One 45Cat contributor posted this rather dramatic (and hilarious) review of the “Hideaway” single by future “Shindig” TV show producer, Jack Good, from the 13 May 1961 edition of Disc magazine:

 May we have a deafening fanfare of hooting saxophones followed by complete and absolute hush?
 Thank you.
 I, Jack Good, have just heard the best record of 1961.
 It doesn’t appear in either the British or American charts, but it is destined to be number one in both.